Digital Maturity

 In 2019, Scotland undertook its first digital maturity assessment across health and social care.
 All 14 territorial health boards, 6 special health boards and 22 Local Authorities completed the assessment and feedback about the process was extremely positive.

-Example of work done
+Example of work done - 2019 Digital Maturity Assessment

-Local Authorities and Health Boards, working with their Health and Social Care Partnerships, were invited to take part in Scottish Government & COSLA’s Digital Maturity Self-Assessment in April 2019 with a view of completing the assessment by the end of August 2019.
 The assessment was completed using a dedicated online data collection platform customised to accommodate the needs of Scottish health and care organisations.
 Organisations were encouraged to engage with their leadership teams and health and care stakeholders via tools provided by the platform, and in workshops, to give the assessment a solid informational basis.
 All organisations had access to the platform’s staff survey feature, allowing them to query responses from a wider staff group on a short selection of key questions from the DMA.

-A follow up exercise was undertaken with 19 Health Boards to gather feedback about the DMA process, to understand the degree of stakeholder engagement in the process, to discuss preliminary results and to gather additional information relating to the responses given as part of the assessment.
+A follow up exercise was undertaken with 19 Health Boards to gather feedback about the DMA process, to understand the degree of stakeholder engagement in the process, to discuss preliminary results, and to gather additional information relating to the responses given as part of the assessment.
 Feedback was also gathered about current ways of working with other Health Boards, Local Authorities and Health and Social Care Partnerships, in addition to discussing successes, challenges and opportunities for improvement, as part of the follow up meetings.

-Summary of findings across Health and Care – Digital Maturity Assessment Summary
+Summary of findings across Health and Care 2019 – Digital Maturity Assessment Summary

-Findings for Health Boards – DHCS Digital Maturity Assessment – Health Board Results
+Findings for Health Boards 2019 – DHCS Digital Maturity Assessment – Health Board Results

-Findings for Local Authorities – DHCS Digital Maturity Assessment – Local Authority Results
+Findings for Local Authorities 2019 – DHCS Digital Maturity Assessment – Local Authority Results